vl4ds/Documentation/device-type-developers-guide/overview.rst

 Commands are the actions to be taken on your device.
 If your device type defines capabilities, those capabilities may define commands.
 A device type may also define custom capabilities.

-The device type must implement all the commands supported by the device - whether they are defined by the capability, or defined by the device-type handler itself.
+The device type must implement all the commands supported by the device - whether they are defined by the capability, or defined by the device handler itself.

 Protocols
 ---------

 SmartThings currently supports both the `Z-Wave <http://en.wikipedia.org/wiki/Z-Wave>`__ and `ZigBee <http://en.wikipedia.org/wiki/ZigBee>`__ wireless protocols.
 Bluetooth support is planned for our next generation hub.

-Since the device-type handler is responsible for communicating between the device and the SmartThings platform, it is usually necessary to understand and communicate in whatever protocol the device supports.
+Since the device handler is responsible for communicating between the device and the SmartThings platform, it is usually necessary to understand and communicate in whatever protocol the device supports.
 This guide will discuss both Z-Wave and ZibBee protocols at a high level.